Why Small Daily Actions Matter More Than Big Plans

 The Two-Minute Rule: Make It Too Easy to Say No

-James Clear talks about this concept in Atomic Habits.
-It’s all about making your new habit so small and simple that it feels almost impossible to say no to.
-If a habit feels easy enough to do, you’ll just go for it.
+James Clear popularized the idea of making habits so small they’re hard to resist.
+It’s all about making your new habit so small and simple that it feels easier to follow through on.
+If a habit feels doable, you’ll just go for it.

 Instead of setting a huge goal like, “I’m going to work out every day,” break it down into something ridiculously simple, like “I’m going to do one push-up.”
 Or if you want to read more, instead of telling yourself, “I’m going to read a book a week,” just commit to reading one paragraph.
 Even for big goals like starting a business, you could say, “I’m going to research one website today.”
 It sounds way too easy, right?
 But that’s the point.